FDelporte/JavaOnRaspberryPi/Chapter_08_BitsAndBytes/javafx-led-number-display-controller/README.md

 * This is a Maven project
 * Open the terminal and run "mvn clean package"

+## Running on Raspberry Pi

-* To run on Raspberry Pi, use Liberica JDK (with included JavaFX) and use the generated jar from the target directory "led-number-display-controller-0.0.1-jar-with-dependencies.jar"
+* To run on Raspberry Pi, use Liberica JDK (with included JavaFX)
+* Copy the generated jar from the target directory "led-number-display-controller-0.0.1-jar-with-dependencies.jar" to your Pi
+* Run with "java -jar led-number-display-controller-0.0.1-jar-with-dependencies.jar"

 ## Wiring